New York Stock Exchange Building: Basement

 The lowest basement level is 42 ft below Wall Street.
 The basement is surrounded by a concrete cofferdam resting on solid rock.
 The surrounding area had an atypically high water table, with groundwater being present a few feet below ground, partially because Broad Street was the former site of a drainage ditch.
-As a result, caissons were used to excavate part of the 18 Broad Street site, and the remainder of the basement and subbasements were then excavated.
+As a result, caissons were used to excavate part of the 18 Broad Street site, and a concrete cofferdam was built around it.
+The remainder of the basement and subbasements were then excavated.
 The caissons were built of wood and measured 30 × 8 × 50 ft each.

 Trading floors

 The main trading floor (formerly the boardroom) on the first story at 18 Broad Street covers 15000 ft2.
 The room extends the width of the block between New and Broad Streets.
 The trading floor was laid out to maximize usable space and, as a result, had minimal space for visitors on the floor itself.
 There was originally a narrow gallery for smokers on the New Street side and an admission area for guests on Broad Street.

 The room's floor is at the same level as New and Wall Streets; as built, a marble double stair from the basement at Broad Street provided an entrance for members.
 The floor surface was originally covered with wood.
 Interrupting the main trading floor are eight iron columns, the placement of which was decided after twenty to thirty drawings.
 The lowest 20 ft of the walls are clad in marble, with arched alcoves for access to other rooms.
 The marble panels contain bluish-brownstone centers and pink-marble metopes at the top.
 Four transverse trusses spanning the width of the room, measuring 115 ft long and 15 ft thick, support the ceiling.
 These trusses are carried on pairs of pilasters at each end and subdivide the ceiling into coffers.
 The center of the ceiling is fitted with a 30 by 30 ft skylight, while the rest of the ceiling was gilded upon the building's completion.